arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 scan 'Customers'
 ````

-8. Notice all Column families of the 'Customers' table can be read.
+8. Notice all columns of the Column families of the 'Customers' table can be read.

 ![Ranger2](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture50.png)